qutech/qopt/doc/source/index.rst

 **Lindblad Master Equation**

-In order to include dissipation effects in the simulation, the qubit and its environment must be described as open quantum system, described by a master equation in Lindblad form.
+In order to include dissipation effects in the simulation, the qubit and its environment can be modeled as open quantum system, described by a master equation in Lindblad form.
 The solution of the master equation is in the general case not unitary unlike the propagators calculated from Schroedinger's equation, such that it can also describe the loss of energy or